Skip to main content

 Additionally, it is likely that infrastructure additions and improvements would be necessary to bring Lake water to a location and to operate a system that is in compliance with all the requirements.
 Developing the required information to provide to IDNR and constructing the infrastructure additions and improvements necessary to obtain and provide an allotment of Lake Michigan water to customers will be a lengthy process.

-The Illinois EPA believes that a solution needs to happen quickly in order for the Village to have a water supply that is "assuredly safe in quality and quantity," per the law.
-The current situation is that water from Well #3 requires treatment before it can be put into the system, and it is not known how long water from the remaining two wells could avoid treatment and still be safe for public consumption, since the vinyl chloride concentration is approaching a regulatory limit.
+The Illinois EPA believes that a solution needs to occur quickly in order for the Village to have a water supply that is "assuredly safe in quality and quantity," per the law.
+The current situation is that water from Well Number 3 requires treatment before it can be put into the system.
+And it is unknown how long water from the remaining two wells could avoid treatment and still be safe for public consumption since the vinyl chloride concentration is approaching a regulatory limit.
 If water from the other two wells cannot be used for any reason, an immediate water supply problem would exist for Sauk Village's customers.

 Instructions for viewing water sampling results for the Sauk Village community water supply.

-At a concentration of 1.5 ug/L of vinyl chloride in the finished water, Illinois EPA can issue a violation notice to a community water supply to compel them to take some action.
+At a concentration of 1.5 ug/L of vinyl chloride in the finished water, the Illinois EPA can issue a violation notice to a CWS.
 Except for well #3, which was shut down in 2009, the other two well/tap locations have not had vinyl chloride contamination concentrations that would result in a violation of a state or federal drinking water standard.